Ensure that the required system Dependencies are installed.

 In the case of using the PyCOMPSs CLI, the trace will be generated

-in the .COMPSs/<APP_NAME>_<00-99>/trace directory:
+in the .COMPSs/<APP_NAME>_<00-99>/trace

 $ cd .COMPSs/increment.py_02/trace